Cray-HPE/docs-csm/004-LIVECD-PREFLIGHT.md

 This will go over what values you need from 1.3 configuration files to jump-start a shasta-1.4 development install.

+## Example Values

-This presumes you have 1.3.x configuration files, 1.2 should suffice but locations may differ and mileage may vary.
+This presumes you have 1.3.x configuration files, 1.2 should suffice but locations may differ and mileage may vary. **Do not use the examples values in the examples**, they are for visual reference only.
+It will not be possible to fully deploy a system (NCN, CN, & HSN) using these values, it is safer to **use 1.3 values or start fresh.**

+## LiveCD Starter Checklist

 Before starting, you should have: